PNNL-CompBio/decomprolute/README.md

 In the manuscript we completed three separate tests of proteomic tumor deconvolution algorithms.

 #### Performance on simulated data
-We have simulated both mRNA and proteomics data from established experiments as described below.
+We simulated both mRNA and proteomics data from established experiments as described below.
 We try to evaluate mRNA data on mRNA-derived simulations, and proteomics data on proteomics-derived simulated data.
 The datasets themselves are stored in the [simulatedData](./simulatedData_) directory.

 We have included two `YAML` files to use as test runs of each simulation.